rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 ![Visibility Options in Wordpress](https://codex.wordpress.org/images/7/70/visibility.jpg)

-For more information about controlling visibility of your posts and so on, [see this help page](https://codex.wordpress.org/Content_Visibility).
+For more information about controlling visibility of your posts and so on, [visit the Wordpress content visibility help page](https://codex.wordpress.org/Content_Visibility).

 ## Hypothesis